E-mail the first 3,000 words of your novel to Chase Editing. You’ll receive a free edited sample within three business days.

 Novels: Is your novel ready to edit?

 Not to dwell on a negative, but few professional editors work with first drafts.
 Unprocessed rough material sent to editors under a misconception that all mechanics can be magically fixed while still addressing details of story and style only wastes your time and money and subjects your novel to poor reader responses and damaging reviews.
-Turning a first draft into a marketable manuscript is a job for a ghost writer who charges thousands of dollars for the task.
+Turning a first draft into a marketable manuscript is a job for ghost writers who charges thousands of dollars for the task.

 However, if your manuscript is ready, click on CONTACT below CHASE EDITING at the top of this page and follow the prompts to establish a confidential link.
 We’ll maintain two-way e-mail to edit and discuss your novel’s first 3,000 words absolutely free–no obligation.